Monday Tuesday June 9 Wednesday June 10 Thursday June 11

 8 June: Public Event

 The symposium will start with a special event, a half-day open for both symposium participants and practitioners in the field, focusing on the importance of space syntax for architectural practice.
 Cutting edge examples from practice will be presented as well as reflections on the subject from invited guests.
-Invited as speaker from the side of practice is Jean Nouvel (Ateliers Jean Nouvel) and from the side of theory Erik Stolterman (Indiana University School of Informatics).
-Both have confirmed that they will come.
+Invited speaker from the side of practice is Bjarke Ingels (BIG) and from the side of theory is Bill Hillier (University College London).

 The day will have the most complex architectural project in Stockholm as point of departure: Slussen, which has been subject to extensive space syntax analysis.
-The architects currently competing on the project: Foster and partners (UK), Jean Nouvel (FR), BIG (DK), Nyrén (SE), Wingårdhs (SE) are invited to partake in a debate on the future of architectural knowledge.
+The winners of the recent architectural competition for the area: Foster+Partners (UK) are invited together with other guests to partake in a debate on the future of architectural knowledge.

 Key-note speakers